 - Pneumonia can be a deadly infection of the , but honeysuckle has been linked to improving respiratory health, even during serious infections.

 There are a number of side effects that one should be aware of before using honeysuckle in any form, including its impact on the following:

-- Bleeding disorders: The active ingredients can help to thin the blood, so if you have bleeding disorders or are planning on undergoing surgery, avoid the use of this herbal substance.
+- Bleeding disorders: The active ingredients can help to thin the blood, so if you have or are planning on undergoing surgery, avoid the use of this substance.

-- Pregnancy and breastfeeding: Since there are so many active compounds in this herbal substance, pregnant and breastfeeding women are recommended to avoid use.
+- Pregnancy and breastfeeding: Since there are so many active compounds in this herbal substance, and breastfeeding are recommended to avoid use.

-Most importantly, before adding any herbal remedy to your daily or weekly health regimen, speak to your doctor.
+Most importantly, before adding any herbal remedy to your daily or weekly health regimen, speak to your.